glazed vs. polished porcelain tiles

 Tile trending-large size & marble look

 Still not sure which to choose?
-I always tell my clients to ask themselves these questions:
+Ask yourself these questions:

 • What’s the main purpose of the space?